Creating a safer, cleaner downtown for everyone.

 A collaborative effort to increase safety, vibrancy and cleanliness

-Property owners in downtown Saint Paul have come together to form a downtown improvement district (DID) to bring additional services that will increase cleanliness, vibrancy and safety in a core area.
-DIDs have proven to dramatically improve public safety and security, enhance the upkeep and maintenance of public spaces, and attract new businesses while retaining existing ones.
+Property owners in downtown Saint Paul have come together to form a downtown improvement district (DID) to bring additional services that will increase safety, cleanliness and vibrancy across downtown.
+DIDs have proven to dramatically improve public safety outcomes and perception, enhance the upkeep and maintenance of public spaces, and attract new businesses while retaining existing ones.

 The Saint Paul DID